Diocese of Pamiers

-The diocese of Pamiers has no seminary of its own.
-Its one seminarist (as of 2017) attends the Séminaire Interprovincial Saint Cyprien in Toulouse.
+In 2021, in the Diocese of Pamiers, Couserans, and Mirepoix there was one priest for every 5,082 Catholics.

 History

 The traditions of the diocese mention as its first apostle of Christianity St. Antoninus, born at Fredelacum (Frédélas) near Pamiers in the Rouergue, and martyred in his native country at a date uncertain.
 Cardinal Cesare Baronius believed that he was one of the martyrs of the Theban Legion in 286.
 The Abbey of St. Antonin was founded near Fredelacum about 960; in 1034 it passed under the jurisdiction of the Bishop of Girone and was annexed in 1060 to the Congregation of Cluny.
 By 1095, however, the monastery followed the Rule of Saint Augustine.

 A castle built on the site of the abbey by Roger II Count of Foix (1070–1125) was called Appamia; hence the name of Pamiers which passed to the neighbouring small town.
 The monastery buildings were located a mile and a half outside the walls of the villa that became the city.